AnthusAI/openai-midjourney-prompt-generator/README.md

 ```

-The process for generating a Midjourney prompt and image using the Jupyter notebook can be described in the following steps:
+The overall process of generating an image with this tool and OpenAI and Midjourney looks like this:

 1. The user enters an image description into the Jupyter notebook interface.
 2. The Jupyter notebook sends the image description to the OpenAI API, which generates a prompt using the GPT-3.5 model.
-3. The generated prompt is processed by the Jupyter notebook to ensure its validity and to act as a safeguard against potential hallucinations.
+3. The generated prompt is processed by the Jupyter notebook to assemble the elements and parameters into a valid prompt.
 4. The Jupyter notebook copies the processed prompt to the user's clipboard automatically.
 5. The user pastes the generated prompt into the Midjourney platform.
 6. Midjourney processes the prompt and generates the corresponding image for the user.